NativeScript/docs-v7/README.md

 ### Making changes

 * Edit some files.
-* Refresh your browser (depending on which files have been modified it might take more or less time for the changes to take effect).
+* Refresh your browser (depending on which files have been modified, it might take more or less time for the changes to take effect).

 ## Contributors